-Irrespective of whether you have a factory or an e-commerce website, one of the best ways to build an appreciable network of customers is by organizing events.
-Events are to the corporate world what holidays are to families – you know your people are out there, but it’s only during the holidays that you actually bond with them and have any intimate contact whatsoever.
-If you, as a businessman (or woman; the last thing I would want is people suing me for sex discrimination) wish to actually communicate with your customers and have an outsider’s view on your work, you need to plan an event, drive people to attend it and track your progress.
+Whether you run a factory or an e-commerce website, one of the best ways to build a valuable client network is by organizing events.
+Events are to the corporate world what holidays are to families – you know your people are out there, but it’s only during the holidays that you actually bond and connect with them.

 - The day, date, time, and venue of the event

 - An overview of what exactly the event is all about